 Long-range hunting and long-range competition shooting are two situations where you might require a heavy barrel.
 These AR-10 barrels are not uniform in thickness but begin heavier at the breech, tapering to a more normal diameter at the muzzle.
 Normally shooters choose the fluted version of the heavy barrel to reduce the overall weight, add strength, and better dissipate heat.
 The added weight of a heavy barrel means that carrying distance quickly comes into the equation.
 Most long-range shooting is done over a bipod or shooting bench; therefore, the additional weight helps to hold the weapon steady as well as reduce the felt recoil.

 416R Stainless Steel

-Stainless Steel is usually the choice of high-level competition shooters for several reasons.
-It is considered to be a superior performer in long-range shooting competition yielding superior accuracy.
-Stainless Steel has a greater resistance to heat erosion, therefore, one can reasonably expect less barrel throat wear over time due to the improved corrosion resistance of 416R steel.
-When you combine the properties of 416R Stainless Steel with a heavy profile fluted barrel the odds of long-range accuracy are increased.
+Stainless steel is usually the choice of high-level competition shooters for several reasons.
+It is considered to be a superior performer in long-range shooting competition, yielding superior accuracy.
+Stainless Steel has a greater resistance to heat erosion.
+Therefore, one can reasonably expect less barrel throat wear over time due to the improved corrosion resistance of 416R steel.
+When you combine the properties of 416R Stainless Steel with a heavy profile fluted barrel, the odds of long-range accuracy are increased.

-There are a number of grades of Stainless, however, 416R gains its popularity by adding Molybdenum.
+There are a number of grades of stainless, however, 416R gains its popularity by adding molybdenum.
 This alloy improves the microstructure of the stainless, as well as improving its corrosion resistance.
-Some wrongly believe that Stainless Steel will not rust, however, that’s not true.
+Some wrongly believe that stainless steel will not rust, however, that’s not true.
 It is actually corrosion resistant and among other properties, 416R does help in that area.
-Without proper care, even 416R Stainless Steel will degrade and corrode, it is quite durable but not indestructible.
+Without proper care, even 416R stainless steel will degrade and corrode, it is quite durable but not indestructible.

 4150 CMVS (Chrome Moly Vanadium Steel)